 Detached and distant

-Avoidant parents are less warm and supportive with their children.
+Avoidant parents are less warm and supportive of their children.
 They also feel less emotionally attached to them15.
 They keep a distance from their children in emotional situations.

 More stressful, less rewarding

 These individuals are less likely to feel confident in their ability to parent.
-They find parenting to be more stressful, less meaningful, and less rewarding4.
+They find parenting more stressful, less meaningful, and less rewarding4.

-Borderline personality disorder (BPD) is a debilitating mental illness characterized by chaotic and dramatic relationships, emotional instability, poor impulse control, anger outbursts, dissociative symptoms, as well as suicidal behaviors.
+Borderline personality disorder (BPD) is a debilitating mental illness characterized by chaotic and dramatic relationships, emotional instability, poor impulse control, anger outbursts, dissociative symptoms, and suicidal behaviors.

 Having a partner with BPD can sometimes feel like riding an emotional roller coaster.

-But having fearful-avoidant attachment does not automatically mean one has BPD.
-Although some studies found that BPD was associated with fearful avoidant attachment and preoccupied attachment, a 2005 research reviewed nine studies on this topic and determined that was not entirely the case.
+But having a fearful-avoidant attachment does not automatically mean one has BPD.
+Although some studies found that BPD was associated with fearful-avoidant and anxious-preoccupied attachment style, a 2005 research reviewed nine studies on this topic and determined that was not entirely the case.

 Several studies have found that this association is not higher than other psychiatric disorders16.

-You might be discouraged to read all the symptoms and related outcomes if you are an avoidant adult looking for a solution.
+You might be discouraged from reading all the symptoms and related outcomes.
 However, those are just statistics.

 You don’t have to be part of those statistics.